Totchinuko/apiconan.totchinuko.fr/patches/custom.1.7.x.md

 - New configurable input to turn on/off light from accessories `Feature`
 - Separate hairline color body parameter `Feature`
 - Alternative weapon transmog compatibility method (Can be toggle on the main panel) `Feature`
-- Reset entire body category with a button `Improvement`
+- Reset entire body category with a buton `Improvement`
 - Right clicking on a transmog weapon slot display the compatible weapons `Improvement`
 - Dual weapons can be upside down `Bug`
 - Down But Not Out does not function properly with Customization `Bug`